• Skip to primary navigation

 Nugget Point - New Zealand travel budget

-New Zealand travel budget
+New Zealand travel budget infographic

-Since you are reading this post, you are probably curious about our average daily travel budget in New Zealand.
-During our 6 week New Zealand road trip we spent around €101/$114/160 NZD per day as a couple!
+Since you are reading this post, you are probably curious about the average daily travel budget in New Zealand.

-In the infographic you can find our complete New Zealand budget breakdown and how much we paid for our campervan, accommodation, food & drinks and activities.
+In the infographic, you can find our complete New Zealand budget breakdown and how much we paid for our campervan, accommodation, food & drinks, and activities.

 How to travel New Zealand on a budget!
 A trip to New Zealand doesn't have to be expensive, we spent €100/160 NZD per day during our road trip across New Zealand.
 Read a detailed budget breakdown and information about the costs of renting a campervan, campsites expenses, petrol prices and how much we paid for food & activities in New Zealand. #NewZealand #travelbudget